Steffens-Bridgemate/Bridge-timer/README.md

 # Inno setup installation script
 An Inno setup installation script is present in the Installer folder.
-In the Installer\Installer folder a compiled installer can be found.5
+In the Installer\Installer folder a compiled installer can be found.

 # Commandline parameters
 The timings of the application (playing time, warning moment, change time) can be set using the Settings button in the application.
 These settings are remembered.
 These timimgs can be set as well using commandline parameters: